 Right in the middle of these arguments about the black pudding (which dominated much of the late 16th and early 17th centuries) was Sir Isaac Newton, who was famously vocal in his dislike of black pudding and notorious for refusing to eat it at breakfast time.
 Those against the eating of blood products claimed that the Apostles had ruled that Christians must not eat blood and claimed Newton’s abstinence from black pudding as non-religious support of their beliefs.

 In the “Trial of a Black-Pudding”, written in 1652, Thomas Barlow, a future bishop of Lincoln, asserted that God had specifically proscribed blood eating among the Hebrews.
 Barlow claimed that no meat was unclean in itself, but that black pudding was a violation of both Jewish law and the Christian exemptions as dispensed by the Apostles.

 By the time of Sir Isaac Newton’s death (in 1727), both parties on either side of the black-pudding debate had been feuding for almost 100 years and still to this day the subject of black pudding creates disgust in some and hunger in others.

-Black pudding has always been considered a regional delicacy in some parts of England, specifically in the Black Country, Stornoway and the North West, especially in Lancashire, where in the town of Ramsbottom is home to international famous World Black Pudding Throwing Championships, a fun event for all the family.
+Black pudding has always been a much loved regional delicacy in Great Britain, especially in the North West of England in Lancashire, where the town of Ramsbottom is home to internationally famous World Black Pudding Throwing Championships, a fun day for black pudding lovers.